Mingchenchen/CoreRefine/README.md

 If the amino acids in the protein's boundery is part of the helix, then mutate the residue to one of the following amino acids:	VILWQEKFM
 If the amino acids in the protein's boundery is part of the sheet, then mutate the residue to one of the following amino acids:	VILFYWQTM

-In version 1.0 of this script A was being selected in the Core nor Boundery.
+In version 1.0 of this script A was being selected in the Core and Boundery.

 In version 2.0 of this script no A is being selected in the Core nor Boundery.

+In version 3.0 of this script a function to allow automatic motif sequence removal was added (that way the motif residues will not be included in the Resfile file and therefore it does not need to be removed manually).

 This script was written to run on GNU/Linux using python 3, it was not tested in Windows or MacOS.
 This script will mostly be useful to refine a protein's core packing after a Rosetta FFL (Fold From Loop) computation, but can still be used to refine any protein's core.